-Speaking of raids, the Scourge of the Past raid is also being removed, and when Beyond Light launches it'll add a raid.
+Speaking of raids, the Scourge of the Past raid is also being removed.
 That means we'll have the new raid, Last Wish (from Forsaken) and Garden of Salvation (from Shadowkeep) to play.

 We still don't know if Gambit or Crucible maps on the soon-to-be deleted destinations will stick around, but Gambit is still planned as a condensed event rather than the two modes it currently entails.

 You can check out everything that's leaving the game here.

 If that all sounds like bad news, don't panic...

 Bungie really undersold it, but older Destiny 2 content is going to be cycled out with the arrival of fresh expansions.
 While it'll be cycled in from time to time, Destiny 1 content will also be periodically added.

 Considering how many fans have been desperate for a return to older content, this is huge news.
 This starts with the Cosmodrome returning as a selectable destination later this year, with three Destiny 1 strikes coming with it.
 We can't wait to battle Sepiks Prime again.

 The devs have also confirmed that The Vault of Glass, Destiny's first raid, will be returning as part of Year 4!

 Not everything is lost to the dark corners of time.— Luke Smith (@thislukesmith) June 9, 2020